 The eligibility criteria for applicants are as follows:

-- Companies with monthly water consumption - Potable Water (PW) / NEWater (NW) / Industrial Water (IW) of more than 1,000m3.
-Individual companies with monthly consumption each of less than 1,000m3 can choose to apply for this fund collectively e.g. associations and groups of commercial enterprises.
-Project should yield at least 10% reduction of water consumption (PW, NW and/or IW).
+- Premises with monthly water consumption - Potable Water (PW) / NEWater (NW) / Industrial Water (IW) of more than 1000 m3.
+For individual premises with monthly consumption each of less than 1000 m3, customers can choose to apply for this fund collectively e.g. associations and groups of commercial enterprises.
+Project should yield at least 10% reduction of water consumption (PW, NW and IW).

-- In addition to criteria 1, for industries in which recycling is already a norm e.g. wafer fabs, WEF will only be given to the company if it puts in place a system that conserves water at a rate at least 10% higher than the norm in its industry.
+- In addition to criteria 1, for industries in which recycling is already a norm e.g. wafer fabs, WEF will only be given to the customer if they put in place a system that conserves water at a rate higher (at least 10% higher) than the norm in its industry.

 ||Criteria 1 and 2 above do not apply to the following:|